Tuition Fees

 Important fee information for international students

 The Scottish Government is implementing a mandatory new national levy to cover the costs of NHS clinical teaching for overseas students.
 These costs are met for UK and EU students by the Scottish Government and the funding is commonly called ‘Additional Cost of Teaching’ or ‘ACT’.
-The levy to cover this cost will come into force in August 2016 and means that all medical students, who pay Overseas tuition fees, commencing their studies in 2016/17 will now be required to pay the annual national levy from academic year 2016/17 onwards.
+The levy to cover this cost will come into force in August 2016 and means that all medical students, who pay Overseas tuition fees, commencing their studies from 2016/17 will now be required to pay the annual national levy from academic year 2016/17 onwards.

 Why has the levy come about?